 you’re presented with a list of apps on your device that can open the file.
 If

 your device doesn’t have an app that can open the file, Sync tells you to

 install one that can.
 Downloaded files appear in the list with the file size in

 blue instead of gray.
 For example, the screenshot below shows that

 LiferayinAction.pdf is on the device.

-What if you want to delete a file on your device without also deleting it in the instance?
+What if you want to delete a file on your device without also deleting it in the portal?
 Currently, you can only do this by signing out of your account in the app’s Settings menu.
-Doing so removes all downloaded files from your device, but preserves them in the instance.
+Doing so removes all downloaded files from your device, but preserves them in the portal.
 If you’re on Android, it may be possible to use a system file browser app to manually remove downloaded files.

 The context menu also provides additional options for files.
-A small badge on the file icon’s top-right corner indicates the file’s version in the Liferay DXP instance.
+A small badge on the file icon’s top-right corner indicates the file’s version in the portal.
 You can also use the context menu to share files you’ve downloaded.
 Pressing the Share icon opens a list of your device’s apps capable of sharing the file.
 To close the context menu and return to the list of files and folders, swipe to the right.
 The following screenshot shows the options available in a file’s context menu.

 Awesome!
-You’ve seen how Liferay Sync keeps you up to date with the files on your Liferay DXP sites.
+You’ve seen how Liferay Sync keeps you up to date with the files on your Liferay sites.
 Any new or modified files on your sites are automatically propagated to your desktop and mobile environments.
 This lets you view and work with your files from within those environments.
 What’s more, other users you collaborate with can also use Sync to get your latest contributions.
 This way, entire teams can always work with the latest version of every document.